Jaxpi/gift-guide-app/README.md

 This application uses the MIT License.

-Copyright (c) 2022 Kevin Chen, Malvina Hasa, Jackson Impellizeri, Hasan Noor, Roody Senecal, Alice Shao
+Copyright (c) 2022 Kevin Chen, Malvina Hasa, Jackson Impellizeri, Hasan Noor, Roody Senecal, Alice Shao, Sindid

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal